rapid7/metasploit-framework/Using-ReflectiveDLL-Injection.md

 That way, you can isolate the behavior of the exploit before adding a payload.
 Because I was using a privesc, I just made the last line of the privesc `system(“cmd.exe”);` so I could verify that on the target machine.
 If I got a system-level cmd prompt, I won!

-### Step 3 Add ReflectiveDll Injection to it.
+### Step 3 Add ReflectiveDLL Injection to it.
 This is actually pretty simple.
-Once your code is doing what it is supposed to do, add the ReflectiveDll injection to it.
-Move the rdi (ReflectiveDll injection) code into your existing project and add the inject project into your solution.
+Once your code is doing what it is supposed to do, add the ReflectiveDLL injection to it.
+Move the rdi (ReflectiveDLL injection) code into your existing project and add the inject project into your solution.
 Again, this worked for me and appears to be a popular choice.

-When you copy the RefelctiveDll code into your project, you are going to replace your `DllMain` file with the `ReflectiveDll.c` file.
+When you copy the RefelctiveDLL code into your project, you are going to replace your `DllMain` file with the `ReflectiveDll.c` file.
 Include the header file containing your desired entry point so that when `DllMain` gets launched, it can find your desired entry point.

 I also noticed and appreciated that others structured the code into two parts: Exploit and Exploiter.
 Exploiter does the heavy lifting with functions, and Exploit calls the functions and runs the shellcode after the exploit completes.
 For example, I made a privesc and the code required to accomplish the elevation was bundled in a function called `PrivEsc` contained within my `Exploiter.cpp` file.
 The Exploit file was very simple in comparison: